 The Florida High School Tennis Coaches Association was founded to assist high school tennis coaches in providing young players with the tools needed to make them successful on and off the court.

-With a joint effort with the Youth Tennis Foundation of Florida, the Inaugural All Star Tennis Tournament was held in May, 2012.
-Sixty-four senior boys & girls, representing the eight FHSTCA Regions converged on Embry-Riddle College to compete for the final time as high school players.
+With a joint effort of our coaches, community organizations, and sponsors, the Inaugural All Star Tennis Tournament was held in May, 2012.
+Sixty-four senior boys and girls, representing the eight FHSTCA Regions, converged on Embry-Riddle College to compete for the final time as high school players.

-With your help and partnership we can continue these and hopefully other beneficial programs which will build a bridge from high school tennis to the life skills needed for college and the athletes future.
+With your help, we can continue these and hopefully other beneficial programs which will build a bridge from high school tennis to the life skills needed for college and the athletes future.

 …They monitor student’s grades and see that they are achieving in the classroom.